Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 **Context**

-Type of injury or fatality:
+Type of injury or fatality: death caused by air pollution.

-People affected:
+People affected: ranges from &lt;50 per 1 million to 1500 per 1 million depending on time and country.

-Over what span of time:
+Over what span of time: 1999 to 2017.

 **Graph the data conventionally**

 -   If you are redesigning someone else's graph, include an image of the original
 -   If not, graph the data yourself using a graph type suited to the data

-State the number of observations:
+State the number of observations: 18525

 List the variables:

--   quantitative var 1
--   quantitative var 2
+Variable name: Year

+-   type: Quantitative, discrete

+variable name: Number of deaths per million

+-   type: Quantitative, continuous

+variable name: Country

--   etc
+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 5

+variable name: Pollution type

+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 195
--   etc

-State the graph type:
+State the graph type: Linegraph

 Explain why the graph type is suited to the data structure:

--   point 1
--   point 2
--   etc
+-   It suits the timeseries data, allowing trends to be seen.
+If the lines were dots they would all blend together.

 Explain the visual-rhetoric features of the graph that make it unethical:

--   point
--   point
--   etc
+-   According to Voss and Dragga the lack of "humanizing" features that demonstrate the human suffering that results from the pollution makes the graph unethical.
+-   If someone who was a victim of disease from pollution came across this graph they might hypothetically be hurt or offended by it.

 **Redesign the graph to display the data ethically**

-State the new graph type (if any):
+State the new graph type (if any): Same.

 Explain each design choice in the redesign and cite its supporting reference

--   choice, reference
--   choice, reference
--   etc

-(Doumont, [2009](#ref-Doumont:2009)) (Robbins, [2013](#ref-Robbins:2013a)) (Wainer, [2014](#ref-Wainer:2014)) (Knaflic, [2013](#ref-Knaflic:2013-09))
+-   I maintained a constant scale and order of variables in each facet so they can be easily compared (Robbins, [2013](#ref-Robbins:2013a))
+-   I ordered the data by its mean, going from highest to lowest.
+This grouping of categories makes it easier to pick out discrepencies between the data sets.
+(Knaflic, [2013](#ref-Knaflic:2013-09))
+-   I made the graph as small as I could without making the labels indistinguishable.
+This helps emphasize the data (Doumont, [2009](#ref-Doumont:2009)).
+-   Another reason I went with the Facet was to avoid having the audience memorize a legend (Wainer, [2014](#ref-Wainer:2014))
+-   I changed the x label from year to the last two digits of the year so they woulden't write over each other.
+-   I used text about the suffering caused by the pollution to humanize the data (Dragga and Voss, [2001](#ref-Dragga+Voss:2001)).

 Comments from peers

--   Any suggestions on improving the ethical display of injuries or fatalities?
--   Does the data structure satisfy the portfolio display requirements?
--   From the Doumont paper, what type of story is being told?
+-   Put quote in critique or to side of graph
--   Is the graph type suited to the data structure?
+-   make a graph out of the left text
--   Other suggestion
--   etc
+-   try gray for lines and and try removing gridlines / border
+-   label some other lines
+-   image of particulate matter

 D5 redesign a graphical lie
 ---------------------------